Gaëlle Aeby is a research fellow at the Morgan Centre for Research into Everyday Lives, University of Manchester.

 Her current research interests focus on life writing studies and feminist theory, the framework of trauma and Baltic women’s experience of the experience of the repressions of the Soviet regime, feminist theories of affectivity and corporeality and the study of women’s experience of modernity.
 Her work in the field has been published in Prose Studies, Journal of Baltic Studies, Biography and a number of edited volumes.
 She is the author of Embodied Subjectivity in the Diaries of Virginia Woolf, Aino Kallas and Anais Nin (2006), the editor (with Lea Rojola) of Aino Kallas.
 Negotiations with Modernity (2011).

-Her English literature Master’s research at the University of British Columbia, Canada, investigated love stories in Canadian fiction.
-Her current research focuses on the knowledge ecology of infant-caregiver love.
-These projects make inquiries about the status and health of contemporary love in late-capitalist U.S. and Canada and map the cultural conditions that impact private love relationships.
+Her research at The University of British Columbia examined the ecocritical dimensions of love stories in Canadian fiction.
+Her current research at Simon Fraser University explores relational ontology from an ecological perspective and the ways contemporary North American culture fractures love relationships to land and more-than-humans.
+Other recent work has analyzed the impact of romance novels on American teen relational capacity.
+Collectively, these projects make inquiries about the status and health of contemporary love in late-capitalist, eco-impaired U.S. and Canada and map the cultural conditions that impact individuals’ capacity for love.

 Claire Langhamer is Senior Lecturer in History in the Department of History at the University of Sussex.